Eugénie Fougère: In the United States

 The 'audacious' Fougère made her debut in the United States on 7 September 1891 at Broadway's Koster and Bial's Music Hall in New York – the gayest night spot in town at the time – where her "scandalously risqué" performance quickly became "the craze of the hour".
 According to a review, "New York never saw anything to equal the performance of Fougere.
 Imagine an Apache in a setting of petite Parisian femininity."
 Her influence over the audience was due "to the sparkle, wildness and vim of her performance".
+According to another theatre critic she "flashed the real bottom facts of her sex in the eyes of the public.
+It was daring, but the police did not interrupt it."
 Not everyone was impressed; theatre critic Leander Richardson called her "the most daring interpreter of indecency" and wrote that she dealt "in just plain sexual dirt, and looks the part".

+She was something of a trailblazer, launching a wave of 'unconventional' dancers and singers from across the ocean.
 According to New York's Metropolitan Magazine in 1895:

 Fougere is another French visitor, and she keeps the people talking about her extraordinary antics on the stage.
 She has returned to us again, after a visit to her dear Paree, and once again we can treat ourselves to the spectacle of a woman who can turn her clothes inside out practically, dress and undress before an audience, and do various other things with a sang-froid and a rapidity that take away one's breath and leave the weak-minded in a state of total collapse.
 There would be a panic should she turn herself loose before an audience in Skowhegan, Maine, but the New York music-hall patron has become accustomed to things that are unconventional, and beyond an occasional nervous twitch at one of her suggestive verses, Fougère is accepted in New York as a matter of course—not to say a coarse matter.

 Fougere became one of "the high-priced music hall singers", according to Metropolitan Magazine, who was never out of an engagement, spending her time performing between New York and Paris: